microsoft/vscode-docs/docs/remote/vscode-server.md

 > **Note:** You can also connect to your remote machine directly from vscode.dev: Open the command palette (`F1`) in vscode.dev and run the command **Remote Server: Connect to Remote**.

-Congratulations, you’ve successfully installed and run the VS Code Server!
+Congratulations, you've successfully installed and run the VS Code Server!
 The connection is fully established once you visit the generated vscode.dev link.
 Your remote machine's files should be present in the VS Code Explorer, and you can start coding against it from vscode.dev.

 ## Things to try